Copycat Ruth Chris Sweet Potato Casserole Recipe!

 How do I get sweet potatoes creamy and fluffy?

-Start with a generous amount of sweet potatoes.
-I steamed about 3 lbs until fork-tender.
-From here I added butter, half and half, brown sugar, an egg, and vanilla.
-I know – the egg sounds a little unconventional, but it actually works as a binding agent for the potatoes.
+To achieve creamy, fluffy sweet potatoes start by adding butter, half and half, brown sugar, an egg and vanilla.
+Mash together with a manual potato masher.
+The egg sounds a little unconventional, but it actually works as a binding agent for the potatoes.

 From here, spread the creamy sweet potato mixture into the bottom of a medium-sized baking dish.
-The baking dish I’m using here is 7×9, but any medium sized baking dish will work well, also.
+The baking dish I’m using here is 7 x 10″, but any medium sized oval or rectangular baking dish will work well.
+You could also use a 9×9″ square pan

 Both.
 (That’s the safe answer.)
 This is a hotly contested question.
 Ingredients for sweet potato pie and sweet potato casserole are identical.
 One is considered a side and the other a dessert.
 Both pie and casserole contain quite a bit of sugar and sweetness, therefore making it a reasonable contender for a dessert.